 In both fibromyalgia and in many cases of neuropathy, patients are frequently overweight and in poor physical condition.
 Often times this “deconditioning” has been present for years.
 Contributing factors to this include things such as poor diet, and, yes, even health problems like underlying thyroid disease.

 In both fibromyalgia and in neuropathy, patients often experience tingling, numbness, and significant amounts of pain.
-This is not at all surprising, since recent research suggests that some fibromyalgia patients actually have small-fiber neuropathy.
+This is not at all surprising, since recent research suggests that some 30% plus fibromyalgia patients actually have small-fiber neuropathy.

 Only time will tell how true this is in fact.
 I have long suspected this, however, since one of our observations many years ago was that many fibromyalgia patients responded very well to our neuropathy treatment programs, with some specific modifications.
 That’s why, right now, effective treatment depends so much upon the skill as well as the time and interest of the clinician.